 The outbreak of COVID-19 has, in one way or another, impacted us all.
-The lucky ones, like us, are only impacted so far as self-isolation at home, while many others will endure far worse.
+The lucky ones, like us, are only impacted so far as self-isolation or lockdown at home, while many others will endure far worse.
 It is, without doubt, a time of fear, anxiety, and stress.
 So, it’s important to find a little relief where possible.
-With self-isolation and at-home quarantine being the global norm, we wanted to share with you a few ideas of things you can do to find mental rest and the chance to recharge.
+With lockdown, self-isolation and at-home quarantine being the global norm, we wanted to share with you a few ideas of things you can do to find mental rest and the chance to recharge.
 If you’ve got any other great suggestions on things to do, be sure to share them in the comments below!

 1. Have a ‘Netflix Party’